 The first basic characterization is the structure of the data.
-It can be derived from a relational model with well defined number of attributes for each record.
-And each attribute has a carefully selected type such as DATE, NUMBER or URL.
-This is of course called highly structured data.
+It can be derived from a relational model with a well-defined number of attributes for each record.
+Each attribute has a carefully selected type such as DATE, NUMBER, or URL.
+This is called highly structured data.

-Unstructured data is commonly text where we may need advanced techniques such as NLP to detect structure and meaning.
-Sometimes these texts are not even a proper language, but rather slang expressions used in for example tweets.
+Unstructured data is commonly text for which we may need advanced techniques such as NLP to detect structure and meaning.
+Sometimes these texts are not even a proper language but rather slang expressions, such as tweets.

-It is of course a continuum.
-I like to use the term semi-structured for data that has somewhat of a structure for example using JSON definitions.
-In this case there is an expected ordering or nesting of data but many elements may be optional, making it tricky to parse.
-And the data in each attribute may not be explicitly type check when inserted.
-This makes it impossible to rely on properly formed data during the processing.
+It is, of course, a continuum.
+I like to use the term semistructured for data that has somewhat of a structure, such as using JSON definitions.
+In this case there is an expected ordering or nesting of data, but many elements may be optional, making it tricky to parse.
+And the data in each attribute may not be explicitly type-checked when inserted, making it impossible to rely on properly formed data during the processing.

-Another type of mixed model is when you have structured data, but one of the attributes contain unstructured data such as text.
+Another type of mixed model is when you have structured data but one of the attributes contains unstructured data such as text.

-Size if of course a central property.
-Not all solutions can deal with very large sets of data.
-But not every problem involve very large sets of data.
-So understanding the size of the data that you are dealing with is very important.
+Size is a central property.
+Not all solutions can deal with very large datasets.
+But not every problem involves very large sets of data.
+So understanding the size of the data that you are dealing with is important.
 There is no reason to limit yourself to certain solutions if you do not need to.

-Another important aspect of data concerns it velocity.
-We consider velocity the rate at which data is added to a data set or data is changing.
-An example if adding may be new purchases online.
-Another example of changing data may be second granularity updates to a sensor in an airplane.
+Another important aspect of data concerns its velocity.
+We consider velocity the rate at which data are added to a data set or data are changed.
+An example of adding may be making new purchases online.
+An example of changing data may be second granularity updates to a sensor in an airplane.

-Some data is updated on a weekly or monthly basis.
-Other data is changing on an hourly or second basis.
-In the most extreme cases data is updated multiple times a second.
+Some data are updated on a weekly or monthly basis.
+Other data are changing on an hourly or second-by-second basis.
+In the most extreme cases data are updated multiple times a second.
 We will distinguish between data sink latency and data source latency .

-Data sink latency concerns the velocity for data as it comes into your analytics systems.
+Data sink latency concerns the velocity of data as they come into your analytics systems.
 Data source latency concerns the freshness of the data generated from any analytics processes you have in place.
 Note that this is different from query latency, which concerns the time to answer a specific question.
-As the data used to answer queries can not be more fresh than the data it is based on, the data source latency can not be more recent that data sink latency.
+As the data used to answer queries can not be more fresh than the data they are based on, the data source latency can not be more recent than data sink latency.

 The third aspect of data is data quality.
-This is to some extent related to the structure but we consider it separate.
-Lets say you have a street address.
-It is very difficult to have a data type called street address.
-This would require us to actually check that any data inserted into the attribute is indeed a valid street address, which is of course impossible for all practical purposes.
-So the street address attributed tends to be a string.
-There is an implicit semantics indicated by the attribute name that can not be formally checked by the system.
-Therefore it expected that you see examples such as:
+This is to some extent related to the structure, but we consider it separately.
+Let’s say you have a street address.
+It is very difficult to have a data type called “street address.”
+This would require us to actually check that any data inserted into the attribute is indeed a valid street address, which is impossible for all practical purposes.
+So the street address attribute tends to be a string.
+There is implicit semantics indicated by the attribute name that can not be formally checked by the system.
+Therefore, it expected that you see examples such as:

 Harrison St.